ToneXum/LPAF/readme.md

 so old to the point where outdated practices are being used which further hinder performance and usability.

-LPAF attempts to solve that problem by focusing on ease-of-use, a modern coding style and overhead low procedures.
-At its core, LPAF is abstracting OS-level API interactions with some flavor on top.
+LPAF attempts to solve those problems by focusing on ease-of-use, a modern coding style and overhead low procedures.
+At its core, LPAF is simply abstracting OS-level API interactions with some flavor on top.
 This makes LPAF perfect any performance, resource or time critical application.

 ## Documentation and Information
 Documentation exists in the form of doxygen for all symbols.
 Guides and tutorials are provided in `doc/`.